percona/psmdb-docs/source/kmip.rst

 Starting with version 4.4.15-15, you can specify multiple KMIP servers for failover.
 On startup, |PSMDB| connects to the servers in the order listed and selects the one with which the connection is successful.

+Starting with version 4.4.16-16, the ``kmipKeyIdentifier`` option is no longer mandatory.
+When left blank, the database server creates a key on the KMIP server and uses that for encryption.
+When you specify the identifier, the key with such an ID must exist on the keystore.

+|PSMDB| cannot encrypt existing data.
+If there is data in place, see the steps how to `encrypt existing data <https://www.mongodb.com/docs/v4.4/tutorial/configure-encryption/#std-label-encrypt-existing-data>`_.

 .. rubric:: KMIP parameters

 .. list-table::